 - Referral services to campus, community, and state agencies

 - Flexible attendance policy (for medical purposes)

 - Students with disabilities who require accommodation must seek assistance from the Office of Disability Services in a timely manner, usually prior to the start of classes or as soon as a disability becomes known.
 Those who desire an admissions modification must request it on the application form.
-Students with disabilities must cooperate to provide documentation of their disability and how it limits their participation in courses, programs, services, jobs, activities and facilities at the University.
-The Office of Disability Services will file official documentation of the disability, including information about the manifestations of the disability.

 - The Office of Disability Services and the student with a disability will discuss the interaction between the disability and the academic environment and determine the reasonable accommodations.
 Consultation with faculty, staff, and outside professionals regarding essential elements and reasonable accommodations will occur in situations that are new, complex or sensitive.